What makes us different?

 We have developed a very structured system for imparting our skill to others.
 Our methodology is unique.
 We have been famously successful in training both law enforcement Officers and civilians using our system.
 A few instructors have tried to copy parts of our system but our success is held in the details of which very few instructors are even aware or understand.

 One other thing that makes us different is the fact that what we do is partially a business and partially a community service.
 Any school which provides instruction near the quality of ours costs $3,000 + when you include travel expenses.
-We charge $650. for our 40 hour program, we have flexible dates and we provide our clients with guidance in obtaining the most suitable firearm and accessories for their purpose.
+We charge $575 for our 4-day program, we have flexible dates and we provide our clients with guidance in obtaining the most suitable firearm and accessories for their purpose.
 Our tuition includes services for our clients that no other school provides at any price.

 There is no defensive firearm training program anywhere which provides the level of service and the level, and highest degree of results that our clients receive from “Marksmanship Matters” and we provide these services for a fraction of the cost of most other schools.